-Number 5 (Army Cooperation) Squadron was reformed on 1st April 2004 at RAF Waddington, marking the beginning of a new era in the world of military Intelligence, Surveillance and Reconnaissance (ISR) for the Squadron.
-The new role for ‘5’ is to operate the Airborne Stand-Off Radar (ASTOR) System, which consists of five modified Bombardier Global Express long-range business jets and eight Ground Stations.
-In RAF service, the aircraft type will be known as the Sentinel R Mk 1, with the R acknowledging its Reconnaissance pedigree, which made its maiden flight in May 2004.
+Number V (Army Cooperation) Squadron was reformed on 1st April 2004 at RAF Waddington, marking the beginning of a new era in the world of military Intelligence, Surveillance and Reconnaissance (ISR) for the Squadron.
+The squadron’s role is to operate the Airborne Stand-Off Radar (ASTOR) System, which consists of five modified Bombardier Global Express aircraft and eight Ground Stations.
+In RAF service, the aircraft type is known as the Sentinel R Mk 1, with the R acknowledging its Reconnaissance pedigree, which made its maiden flight in May 2004.
 The system officially entered service on 1st December 2008.

-It is a truly jointly manned RAF Squadron and the Officer Commanding, Wg Cdr Allan Marshall, has a current complement of approximately 250 personnel, split between RAF and Army.
-When at full strength, the Squadron will have over 300 RAF, Army and civilian personnel, making No 5 (AC) Sqn one of the largest flying Sqn in the RAF by some margin.
-The composition of the Sqn is like no other, as it requires RAF from all walks of life and eight different Army cap badges to deliver this hugely diverse military capability.
+It is a truly jointly manned RAF Squadron and the Officer Commanding, Wg Cdr David Kane, has a current complement of approximately 260 personnel, split between the 3 Services.
+When at it’s fullest strength, the Squadron will have over 300 RAF, Army and civilian personnel, making No 5 (AC) Sqn one of the largest flying Squadrons in the RAF.
+The composition of the Sqn is like no other, as it requires RAF and Navy personnel from various walks of life and eight different Army cap badges to deliver such a diverse military capability.

-Training and Logistic support is also very different, in that it is provided mostly, by a Contractor; Raytheon Systems Limited.
+Training and Logistic support is also through a unique arrangement , provided mostly by a commercial contractor in Raytheon Systems Limited.

-The ISR role is the highest priority for modern commanders and is pivotal in today’s ‘asymmetric-warfare’ challenge in the Global War on Terrorism, where the enemy is elusive and the Battlespace has no boundary.
-For 5 (AC) Squadron, although it has been operating proudly as a fighter Squadron for the past 50 years, the switch to ISR is most apt, as it takes the Squadron back to its roots.
+The ISR role is the highest priority for modern commanders and is pivotal in today’s ‘asymmetric-warfare’ challenge in the global war on terrorism, where the enemy is elusive and the Battlespace has no boundary.
+For V (AC) Squadron, although it has been operating proudly as a fighter Squadron for the past 50 years, the switch to ISR is most apt, as it takes the Squadron back to its roots.
 V (AC) Sqn celebrated its 100th anniversary in 2013.
 The ASTOR system has been employed in various operations around the world, including OP ELLAMY and OP NEWCOMBE, and continues to support OP HERRICK.

 Frangas non flectas - “Thou mayst break but shall not bend me”, encapsulates the struggle often encountered in military operations between physical fragility and moral fortitude